bensampson5/libsv/docs/source/ring_arbiter.rst

 :ref:`skid-buffer` indicates that it has accepted a new transaction from an input port.

 The datapath for the ring arbiter consists of a :ref:`one-hot-mux` and a :ref:`skid-buffer`.
-The :ref:`one-hot-mux` selects the data from the input port that has been decided by the control path so that th :ref:`skid-buffer` sees the correct input port's data at its input.
+The :ref:`one-hot-mux` selects the data from the input port that has been decided by the control path so that the :ref:`skid-buffer` sees the correct input port's data at its input.
 On the output, the :ref:`skid-buffer`'s output is connected directly to the output interface.
 The :ref:`skid-buffer` is used here because it provides the back-to-back transfers needed on a pipelined interface in a fairly lightweight manner.